pathakjiop/Prompt-AI/README.md

-Sure, here's a basic README for your project.
-Please customize it as needed to suit your specific project requirements and details.

----

 # Django & React Prompt Generator Project

 This project is a Django-based backend API that generates prompts using data from a React-based frontend.
 The API receives data about a role, context, action, and instructions, and it returns a generated prompt based on that data.
 The prompt is then displayed on the frontend.